EnterpriseDB/barman/doc/manual/16-installation.en.md

 While Barman does not use it directly the documentation provides examples of how it can be used to verify PostgreSQL connections are working as intended.
 The `psql` binary can be found in the PostgreSQL client packages.

+### Third party PostgreSQL variants

+If you are using Barman for the backup and recovery of third-party PostgreSQL variants then you will need to check whether the PGDG client/server binaries described above are compatible with your variant.
+If they are incompatible then you will need to install compatible alternatives from appropriate packages.

 # Upgrading Barman

 Barman follows the trunk-based development paradigm, and as such